Image source:

 Dairy Cattle and Milk Production

-The backbone of Uruguay's dairy sector is its dairy cattle population, which numbers approximately 720,000 cows.
-This population ensures a steady supply of raw milk essential for a variety of dairy products.
-In 2024, Uruguay faced variations in milk production.
-The first quarter saw a promising 2.2% increase, but challenges such as excessive rainfall and flooding caused a 10.6% decrease in the second quarter.
+At the core of Uruguay's dairy sector lies its considerable dairy cattle population, numbering approximately 720,000 cows.
+This substantial population guarantees a steady supply of raw milk, essential for producing a wide array of dairy products.
+In 2024, Uruguay experienced fluctuations in milk production, starting with a 2.2% increase in the first quarter, later offset by a 10.6% decrease in the second quarter due to excessive rainfall and flooding.

 Milk Processing and Cheese Production